trafficinc/explore-redcap-db/README.md

 Update  `dbconfig.example.php` with database creds, then change filename to `dbconfig.php`

+First run `php learndb.php get-tables` to update the tables for this tool to use.

-1) Before you make a change in Redcap run: $ `php knowRedCap.php before`
+1) Before you make a change in Redcap run: $ `php learndb.php before`

 2) Do something on the app UI, like fill out and submit a form, ie. create a new project.

-3) After you make a change in Redcap run: $ `php knowRedCap.php after`
+3) After you make a change in Redcap run: $ `php learndb.php after`

-4) To see what was changed in the DB tables, run: $ `php knowRedCap.php compare`
+4) To see what was changed in the DB tables, run: $ `php learndb.php compare`

 Now you will be able to see what database tables were effected! **Note: this works on inserts and deletes, not updates.
 Updates are more complicated and not supported yet, if you have a good idea, please share and we can implement it for updates.